henriquemod/apolloservers-discord-bot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project is in development state as well the API the bot consumes, if you intent to host this bot to query gameservers in your discord server fell free to contact me and ask for an api key, futher more i'll be creating a webpage to allow people to create their own account's
+This project is in development state as well the API the bot consumes, if you intend to host this bot to query gameservers in your discord server fell free to contact me and ask for an api key, futher more i'll be creating a webpage to allow people to create their own account's

 ### Prerequisites